Jay Farrar

-Jay Stuart Farrar (born December 26, 1966) is an American songwriter and musician currently based in St. Louis.
+Jay Stuart Farrar (born December 26, 1966) is an American songwriter and musician based in St. Louis.
 A member of two critically acclaimed music groups, Uncle Tupelo and Son Volt, he began his solo music career in 2001.
-Beyond his established talents as a songwriter, he is a guitarist, pianist, harmonicist, and a vocalist.
+Beyond being a songwriter, Farrar plays guitar, piano, harmonica, and sings.

 Uncle Tupelo

 Farrar formed Uncle Tupelo with Jeff Tweedy and Mike Heidorn in 1987 after the lead singer of their previous band, The Primatives, left to attend college.
-The trio recorded three albums for Rockville Records, before signing with Sire Records and expanding to a five-piece.
+The trio recorded three albums for Rockville Records, before signing with Sire Records and expanding to being a five-piece.
 Shortly after the release of the band's major label debut album Anodyne, Farrar announced his decision to leave the band owing to a soured relationship with his co-songwriter Tweedy.
+Uncle Tupelo is often mentioned as one of the originators of the alt-country genre of music or subgenre of country music which combines country, folk, and/or bluegrass with punk rock, alt-rock, indie rock, or other genres.